accessibility/Axioms/README.md

 # A11yAxioms
 Accessibility Axioms (A11yAxioms): Basic truths about building an inclusive digital world.
 An [axiom](https://en.wikipedia.org/wiki/Axiom) is a "statement that is taken to be true, to serve as a premise or starting point for further reasoning and arguments."
 In this case, the further reasoning is to help us build a common understanding of how to approach buidling a digitally inclusive future.
+The axioms here should simplify our understanding of the bigger process.

 ## Standards
 - Some things don’t appear in WCAG, not because they aren’t important, but because they cannot be concisely expressed and defended.
 Cognitive & learning disabilities are often neglected because it is hard to express as a universally understood success criterion.